 what is a chaplain?

 A person who spiritually represents a non religious institution.
-To become a chaplain, it does not require a theological education, certification of any sort, or a specific denomination.
-Traditionally, chaplains use to represent only the Christian faith, but now they represent all kinds.
+To become a chaplain, it does not require a theological education or a certification of any sort.
+However, this can help contribute toward to their goal.
+Chaplains use to represent only the Christian faith, but now they represent all denominations.

 What do chaplains do?